reactive-tech/kubegres/README.md

 * A webinar about Kubegres was hosted by PostgresConf on 25 May 2021.
 [Watch the recorded video.](https://postgresconf.org/conferences/2021_Postgres_Conference_Webinars/program/proposals/creating-a-resilient-postgresql-cluster-with-kubegres)
 * The availability of Kubegres was published on [PostgreSql's official website](https://www.postgresql.org/about/news/kubegres-is-available-as-open-source-2197/).
 * Google talked about Kubegres in their [Kubernetes Podcast #146](https://kubernetespodcast.com/episode/146-kubernetes-1.21/).

+**Support**

+[Reactive Tech Limited](https://www.reactive-tech.io/) offers support for organisations using Kubegres.
+And we prioritise new features requested by organisations paying supports as long the new features would benefit the Open Source community.
+We start implementing new features within 24h for organisations paying supports.

+**Sponsor**

+If you would like to help this project by sponsoring it, we can display your company's logo on this GitHub page and on [https://www.kubegres.io](https://www.kubegres.io).
+More details in the [support page](https://www.kubegres.io/support/).